Free Favicon Checker

 How to Fix It

 The fastest way to identify your specific gaps is to scan your Favicon Checker app with SaaSalyst.
-The free scan takes 30 seconds and shows you exactly which of the 52 business readiness signals need attention — no signup required.
+The free scan takes 30 seconds and shows you exactly which of the 101 business readiness signals need attention.
+No signup required.

 Frequently Asked Questions